 Check the fashion product’s tags for its material composition.

-Prefer products made with low-impact, biodegradable, natural materials or recycled synthetic materials (see “Some healthier alternatives” within Table 1).
+Instead, Prefer products made with low-impact, biodegradable, natural materials or recycled synthetic material.
+For some healthier alternatives, please see Table 1.

 Table 1.
 A shopping guide for Healthier Textile Choices